How does your innovation performance compare to your competitors’?

 Develop a robust internal benchmarking program and “scrape together” what you can externally

 So, what should you do to benchmark innovation performance?
 First up, we recommend ensuring you have a robust and systematic system of benchmarking internal innovation performance—to enable comparison of performance both across the organization and over time.
 Secondly, we suggest it’s worth at least taking a quick look at what data you can gather externally—it might be limited, but even that is better than nothing.
-Finally, stay tuned!
-We’re exploring how Commodore can help enable benchmarking of meaningful innovation performance indicators.
-Our first step is a report based on data that is in the public domain—enter your email below to get a copy.
+The resources below are a good starting point.